 If I had to list my top five things in the world it would look like this:

-1. My wonderful daughter 2.
-My other, slightly less wonderful daughter* 3.
+1. My wonderful daughter.
+2. My other, slightly less wonderful daughter* 3.
 My amazing wife 4.
-Science 5.
+Critical thinking 5.
 Scams

-If you attempt a three throw at a carnival basketball hoop, it is a game of skill.
-But don’t assume your years of playing b-ball outside of the school will help.
+For example, while tossing a basketball is a physical skill, you can't assume your years of playing b-ball outside of the school will help.
 Carnival basketball hoops are taller, further away and sometimes not even round.
 Your muscle memory will always be a little off.
 All your practice will actually work against you.

 For more on carnival scams, check out my interview with Glenn Hester, a magician and former cop who spent many years busting these games.

 Nicholas J. Johnson is a Melbourne magician, author and collector of scams.

 *I'm not telling you which daughter is which.
 They'll find out in my will.